-Posted by Brendan Faulkner of D'Amico & Pettinicchi, LLC on Aug 07, 2013 in Failure To Diagnose
+Posted by Brendan Faulkner of D'Amico & Pettinicchi, LLC on Aug 07, 2013 in Medical Malpractice

 A St. Louis man and his wife were recently awarded more than $6 million in a lawsuit against the man's doctor.
 We thought this story might be relevant to Connecticut residents because it seems like the sort of incident that could happen anywhere, including here in New Haven.

 The man, who is now 59, suffered an acute stroke in 2007 as the result of an infection related to a heart condition.
 His doctor was aware that the man had a heart condition, but never referred him to a cardiologist (even though he referred him to other specialists) or ordered any follow-up tests after the single, original test that discovered the heart condition.